 - Power of attorney: If you become incapacitated, this names someone to act in your interest.

 - Healthcare power of attorney: Allows someone you deem responsible for making important medical decisions on your behalf.

 - Living will: Lays out your end-of-life wishes.
 Do you want to be resuscitated if your heart stops or do you want machines to keep you alive?

 Having all of this removes the guesswork at a time of difficult decisions.

-Financial harmony is not a once and done deal.
+Financial harmony is not a once-and-done deal.
 Unexpected expenses, job loss, and kids all make balancing the family books difficult.
-If you can stick to these 10 financial tips for newlyweds throughout your entire marriage, the road will be a lot smoother.
+If you can stick to these 10 financial tips for newlyweds throughout your marriage, the road will be much smoother.